 - High sensitivity urine pregnancy test (HSPT):

-- Is a simple, accurate, inexpensive urine test available over the counter in pharmacies or clinics.
+- Widely available, inexpensive urine test available over the counter or in clinics.

-- Qualitative: most detect hCG at urine concentrations of 20-25 mIU/mL.
+- Simple, accurate qualitative test detecting hCG at concentrations of 20-25 mIU/mL.

 - Usually positive by cycle day 32-35 (95% of pregnancies).

-- May remain positive for up to 4-6 weeks following a complete, uncomplicated abortion (therefore, generally not useful in monitoring completion).
+- May remain positive for up to 4 or more weeks following an uncomplicated abortion.

 - Serum quantitative hCG test: